 Millions of senior men and women, just like you, are living with Fibromyalgia.
 Some have remain active and hopeful while others may be disabled and depressed.

-We’ve worked with the entire spectrum of these over 50 Fibromyalgia sufferers and can assure you life insurance is still possible.
+I’ve worked with the entire spectrum of these over 50 Fibromyalgia sufferers and can assure you life insurance is still possible.

 Let’s figure out together which life insurance policy will accommodate your personal health history while still providing the financial resources your family needs.